Ofwakanda/Asset-Curator/README.md

 3. A cryptographic fingerprint of the burned token’s metadata is retained for auditability and proof-of-burn purposes.

-# Note.
+## Note.
 Project founders or DAO communities may burn unclaimed or underperforming assets to reduce total supply and enhance the rarity of remaining collectibles.

 Burns can also be used to remove deprecated or low-quality NFTs from circulation, especially when paired with community governance through originality scoring or flagging.

-Purpose:

-Scarcity & Value Boost:
-Reduce overall supply to elevate rarity and desirability across collections.

-Quality Control:
-Eliminate duplicates, abandoned, or low-utility assets to maintain ecosystem integrity.
+Burns also eliminate duplicates, abandoned, or low-utility assets to maintain ecosystem integrity.

-Rights Reclamation:
-Burn fused (merged) assets to unlock and restore rights to the original NFTs/iNFTs stored in the vault.

-MERGE FUNCTION:
+## Fusion Engine:

-Fuse two stored assets NFTs, iNFTs, or one of each into a new, AI-enhanced hybrid asset.
+The Fusion Engine enables the compositional fusion of two NFTs, iNFTs, or a combination of both into a new AI-enhanced digital asset.
+This operation goes beyond standard metadata aggregation by introducing a programmable AI layer, originality scoring, rights locking, and on-chain provenance that enforces creativity, trust, and interoperability, Fuse two stored assets NFTs, iNFTs, or one of each into a new, AI-enhanced hybrid asset.

-Purpose:
+## When the fusion of (assetA, assetB) is executed:

+1. Both assets are validated for ADEX-brand compliance and fusion eligibility via originality score thresholds and metadata integrity checks.

+2. Original NFTs/iNFTs are cryptographically locked in the ADEX Vault smart contract to prevent future manipulation, sale, or reminting during their fused state.

+3. The AI Oracle is called to generate a fusion preview and originality score based on a synthesis of visual traits, behavior models, and metadata.

+4. A new iNFT is minted containing fused metadata, traits, and optionally an AI personality layer (e.g. Tactical AI, Creative Synth, etc.).

 Creative & AI-Assisted Fusion:
 Combine visual traits, metadata, and behavioral models to produce new, intelligent or aesthetic NFTs.